-When you hear the company name “DENTOU KOUGEI (literally traditional craft),” you may tense up wondering what kind of traditional furniture are they making here, but once you visit the factory in Joge-cho, Fuchu City, you will instantly loosen up.
-The showroom of DENTOU KOUGEI CO., LTD. located in a village forest reached after traveling on a mountain road looks like a modern interior shop.
+When you hear the name “DENTOU KOUGEI” (literally traditional furniture maker), you may wonder what kind of furniture does this factory make in this forest village called Joge-cho of Fuchu City.
+The showroom of DENTOU KOUGEI CO., LTD. located in a forest village looks like any modern interior shop.
 Products of house-brands and are arranged in a discreet manner, while the soft warmth of wood exists in minimalist frames of the smooth tables and chairs.

 The challenge of making furniture was triggered in part by a request from KOKOROISHI KOUGEI Co., Ltd., the leather sofa manufacturer in Fukuyama City.
-He wondered if they could make furniture.
-While struggling through that first request, he realized he had a special technique that was not available at an ordinary furniture manufacturing site.
+They wondered if DENTOU KOUGEI could make furniture.
+While struggling through that first order, he realized he had a special technique that was not readily employed or even thought of by typical makers.

-This is “three-way mitering,” the special technique to fasten the edges of folding screens.
-The “corner” formed by an intersection of straight lines extended from three directions is tightly fastened with great precision by embedding a piece of wood called “dabo (dowel)” into the faying surfaces without using any metal fittings.
-Strength is also high because of joining from three directions.
-“However, if there is even a slight misalignment somewhere, assembly will fail.
-We cannot become full-fledged artisans until undergoing many years of experience.
-This technique could be directly applied to manufacturing of sofa legs.
-It was a breakthrough for us.”
+This is “three-way mitering,” a special technique used in fastening the edges of folding screens.
+The “corner” formed by an intersection of straight lines extended from three directions is tightly fastened with great precision by fitting a piece of wood called a “dabo (dowel)” into joint surfaces without use of metal fittings.
+The strength is high because it is joined from three directions.
+“However, if there is even a slight misalignment, it cannot be assembled.
+Craftsmanship takes many years of experience but because we could adopt this technique directly to the manufacturing of sofa legs, it was a breakthrough for us.”

 1503, Jogecho Shinami, Fuchu-shi, Hiroshima, 729-3403, Japan / TEL.0847-62-3377

 Established in 1983.
 Started business as a manufacturer of frames, folding screens, single-leaf screens and teaware in Joge-cho, where the tradition of practicing the art of calligraphy has continued since ancient times.
 Established their own frame brand in 2012.
 Shifted their main business to furniture-making, and launched furniture brand